jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 The NCAA has
-[a nice page explaining their new selection criteria](http://www.ncaa.org/about/resources/media-center/mens-basketball-selections-101-selections) if you want to double check the things I cover, but I am going to try to go into more detail and also explain the other five metrics that they officially use.
+[a nice page explaining their new selection criteria](http://www.ncaa.org/about/resources/media-center/mens-basketball-selections-101-selections) if you want to double-check the things I cover, but I am going to try to go into more detail and also explain the other five metrics that they officially use.

 At the end of the day, there is still a group of people deciding which teams